-Mrs Liggins, SENCO has a number of years experience in this role nd has completed and achieved the National SENCo award and has also completed accredited training on running a Nurture group.
+Mrs Liggins, SENCO has over 8 years experience in this role and has completed and achieved the National SENCo award in 2015 and has also completed accredited training on running a Nurture group.

 She has also achieved the Language for Learning award and has also completed the foundation to Drawing and Talking therapy.